 If you study the online forums, there are frequent questions about flushing, particularly from those looking for a diagnosis and are suspecting Carcinoid due to a flushing symptom.
-However…… even flushing cannot always be attributed to Carcinoid, particularly if it’s the only symptom being presented.
+However…… even flushing cannot always be attributed to a NET, particularly if it’s the only symptom being presented.

 This is a very useful table taken from my amazing yellow book which gives the tests required to determine the potential source of a flushing (differential diagnosis).
 I strongly suspect this is not an exact science (…..is anything in medicine?) but it’s extremely useful.
 Personally I would have included Rosacea 🙂